What is a Building Foundation

 Ease of Construction

 The selection of foundation type should be made while keeping in mind the convenience with which it would be constructed at the site.
-Different types of foundation require labour with different skill sets and also different skill levels.
+Different types of foundations require labour with different skill sets and also different skill levels.

 Water Table Level